-the conversation, and ask how he has been.
-The last time I saw Penn was at the Rave in the Cave where he was very upset.44 He seemed to be in a fairly good mood today and shared that he had been working but was done for the night.
+As Harris leaves we are joined by Thomas (Penn) who sits in on the conversation quietly for a minute before saying anything.
+I am standing up, getting ready to leave as he joins the conversation, and ask how he has been.
+The last time I saw Penn was at the Rave in the Cave where he was very upset.
+He seemed to be in a fairly good mood today and shared that he had been working but was done for the night.
 With this he began to tell me about the movie as well.